universitytheater/utheater.github.io/_shows/2022/spring/trail-oregon.md

     role: Assistant Lighting Designer
   - name: Sophia Pegues
     role: Assistant Lighting Designer
-    bio: is a third year Psychology and Business Economics major at the college.
+    bio: is a third-year Psychology and Business Economics major at the College.
   - name: Carolyn Heinzer
     role: Assistant Lighting Designer
     bio: is a first-year Computer Science and English major.
 They have previously written for Theater[24] in Fall and Spring quarter (“Disney World Is Not for Zombies”, “Urine Trouble”) and participated in staged readings.